-Typically, when there is a potential need for technology, you are looking to improve experiences, collect data, and create efficiencies in a process.
+Typically, when there is a potential need for technology, like event management software, you are looking to improve experiences, collect data, and create efficiencies in a process.
 So, let’s start with the 5 W’s.
 Remember learning about those in elementary school?
 Me neither, so let’s recap.

 - Who is impacted by this technology?